unlearnai/.github/.github/PULL_REQUEST_TEMPLATE.md

 Resolves #`$ISSUES`. @`$POTENTIAL_REVIEWERS`

 *What does the proposed change do?
-Does it satisfy the spec?
+Does it satisfy a specification?
 Who worked on this previously?*

 ## Changes to Specifications

-*What sections have been affected in the specification due to this change?
-Use track changes on our google docs!*
+*If there are any specifications or design docs associated by this change, what are the relevant changes?*
 **Reviewers: make sure to review the spec changes in addition to the code changes!**

 ## References